pinedrop/transcripts_ui/README.md

 Implementations of hook_transcripts_ui_transcript() may return highlights in addition to the full transcript, if a term search has occurred.
-A search box appears within the "hit-panel" component.
-Clicking on the search button sends an AJAX request to the hook implementation, which refreshes the hit-panel with new results.
+A search box appears within the "transcript-controls" component.
+Clicking on the search button sends an AJAX request to the hook implementation, which refreshes the transcript with new search results.

-If your implementation doesn't support transcript-internal search, then do not include the hit-panel in your rendered output.

 ## Related Modules

 [transcripts_apachesolr](https://github.com/pinedrop/transcripts_apachesolr)
 is one module that makes use of transcripts_ui.